OpenTournament/OpenTournament/README.md

 ## **Overview**

-The **Open Tournament Project** is a community-driven initiative to create a new first-person shooter (FPS) game that draws inspiration from classic titles like *Unreal Tournament*, *Quake*, and other iconic games in the FPS genre.
+The **Open Tournament Project** is a community-driven initiative to create a new first-person shooter (FPS) game that draws inspiration from classic titles like *Unreal Tournament*, *Quake*, and other iconic games in the genre.
 Our goal is to polish and expand upon the timeless gameplay mechanics of these classics while fostering a collaborative open development environment.

 ## **Legal Information**